CogentRedTester/mpv-read-file/README.md

 If the uri is for a network file then the script may create a temporary local file and provide a file handle for that local file.
 All temporary files are removed during mpv's shutdown.

-If the uri could not be opened or written to the temporary file, then the function returns `nil`.
+If the uri could not be opened or written to the temporary file, then the function returns `nil`, and an error message as the second return value

 If the given file is not a text file then the behaviour is undefined.